 Enter Microsoft Dynamics 365 Business Central.

 Dynamics 365 is a scalable and robust ERP solution that has multiple options for small to enterprise level businesses.

 Dynamics 365 called Business Central is a small to mid sized solution that directly competes with Quickbooks.
 When weighing your options against Quickbooks, D365 is the solution that will outperform and outlast Quickbooks in many diverse situations.

 If you’re a mid to enterprise level business, your Dynamics 365 solution would be the D365FO, Finance and Operations.
 More on that solution here.

 Unlike Quickbooks, D365 is a solution that can generate a 10,000 foot view of your business.
 That means it doesn’t just provide a simple financial management software, but rather an end-to-end operational platform that offers you dynamic business applications that seamlessly integrate with each other.

 Whether that’s a dashboard for inventory management, a process solution for sales and purchasing or a full-scale accounting solution with well-defined audit trails, D365 uses specifically enhanced modules to connect all of your departments.

-Microsoft Dynamics 365 was built to simplify your business.
-If that means you only want to implement just the D365 accounting-based software without all the other bells and whistles, that’s possible!
+Microsoft Dynamics 365 Business Central was built to simplify your business.
+If that means you only want to implement D365 accounting-based software without all the other bells and whistles, that’s possible!
 But what’s better about choosing an a la carte option like this (compared to going with Quickbooks), is that when you are ready to scale, Dynamics 365 is ready to take those next steps with you.

 As for Quickbooks, 85% of new Dynamics 365 Business Central users are ex-users of Quickbooks.
 Many have said that they are looking for a more dynamic solution that offers deeper and more meaningful insights.
 Some have lamented that beginning with Quickbooks only created trouble down the road.
 See our blog on Migrating from Quickbooks to D365.